Dhruvsheth385/ZeroGroWw/README.md

 - Real-time notifications: Instant alerts for significant price changes or executed trades.

 By utilizing the MERN stack, the app is expected to be highly responsive, scalable, and capable of handling real-time data efficiently.

+The project was built by Yuv Shah, Varun Solanki and Dhruv Sheth